argilla-io/argilla/docs/_source/practical_guides/fine_tune.md

-# 🦾 Fine-tune language models
+# 🦾 Fine-tune LLMs and other language models

 ## Feedback Dataset

 After [collecting the responses](/guides/llms/practical_guides/collect_responses.html) from our `FeedbackDataset`, we can start fine-tuning our LLMs and other models.
 Due to the customizability of the task, this might require setting up a custom post-processing workflow, but we will provide some good toy examples for the [LLM approaches](/guides/llms/conceptual_guides/rlhf.html): supervised fine-tuning, and reinforcement learning through human feedback (RLHF).
 However, we also still provide for other NLP tasks like text classification.

 ### The `ArgillaTrainer`

 The `ArgillaTrainer` is a wrapper around many of our favorite NLP libraries.
 It provides a very intuitive abstract representation to facilitate simple training workflows using decent default pre-set configurations without having to worry about any data transformations from Argilla.